Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 There was no intention to defame _software architects_ but to qualify the term as an honor rather than a job title for a bunch of avant practices with strong practical backup.
 Architecture is a synergy of collective and best of vision, design, and development.

-And let's salt all this with a bitter reminder that most projects aren't a Pantheon but cast domain issues to known and tried architectural solutions with quite decent design contributions.
+And let's salt all this with a bitter reminder that most projects aren't a Pantheon but routine cast of domain issues to known and tried  solutions with quite decent contribution of design FRESH.

 It doesn't assume PARTY but BIAS. ...
 ArcDeco ... to which sore WRITE let me return.